RightsandWrongsgit/ARMTEC/cicd/autoconfig.md

 ## Conditional and YML Editing

 I am a fan of the "Conditional Split" because I like one clean master configuration in the `sync` directory and only the exceptions in the 'main', 'staged', 'develop' and 'local' directories.
 Maybe that is because it offers some ease if you are ok with a "copy, paste, edit" approach to what is typically just a few files involved in the differences.
-Otherwise you are justing into the GUI and doing edits from lists in each of those environments we showed in the earlier image.
+Otherwise you are just going into the GUI and doing edits from lists in each of those environments we showed in the earlier image.

 The key is, I want to check these boxes so I am retaining and using what I want.